(syllabus and calendar)

 An application is software that runs on top of the operating system, has a specific purpose, and usually allows an end-user to interact.
 An example of an application is Microsoft Word.
 On the other hand, the software that runs your printer (a "driver") is something for the operating system or an application, rather than for the human user.

-Java introduced the concept of applets, which are applications that can run inside of a web browser on the client computer.
+Java introduced the concept of applets, which were applications that ran inside of a web browser on the client computer.
 A web browser is an application.

-An applet is a "safe" quasi-application that can only run inside of another, very specific application.
+An applet was a "safe" quasi-application that can only run inside of another, very specific application.
 Some of the key restrictions on an applet

 Signed applets